yannickycpan/oxford-mllab/index.md

 2. The exercises are designed to be (mostly) self-contained, serving as a tutorial.
 For example, you should be able to learn how to define/train a simple neural network in PyTorch by examining the provided code.
 Feel free to consult the official documentation for some functions if necessary.
 3. We encourage you to try solving problems on your own first, but we are always here to help if you need it.
 4. Reviewing the relevant lecture slides could be helpful.
-5. **For each colab file below, you should make a copy in your own google drive to edit & run.
-And remember to save your answer.
-Again, remember to disable the AI tools.**
+5. **For each colab file below, you should MAKE A COPY in your own google drive to edit & run.
+And remember to save your answer!!!**

 ### short intro (you may simply skip this section if you are already familiar with these tools)